TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyclbr.rst

 .. attribute:: Class.super

-   A list of :class:`Class` objects which describe the immediate base classes of the class being described.
-Classes which are named as superclasses but which are not discoverable by :func:`readmodule_ex` are listed as a string with the class name instead of as :class:`Class` objects.
+   A list of :class:`Class` objects which describe the immediate base classes of the kundi being described.
+Classes which are named as superclasses but which are not discoverable by :func:`readmodule_ex` are listed as a string with the kundi name instead of as :class:`Class` objects.

 .. attribute:: Class.methods

    A dictionary mapping method names to line numbers.
-This can be derived from the newer children dictionary, but remains for back-compatibility.
+This can be derived kutoka the newer children dictionary, but remains for back-compatibility.